All posts

 • The cumulative picture — three clients in three countries, each engagement below the individual threshold, but the aggregate travel pattern creating exposure in ways no single engagement reveals.

 This isn't a failure of competence.
 It's a structural gap.
 The CPA sees one jurisdiction's filing requirements.
 The cross-border structural position spans multiple jurisdictions simultaneously.
+This broader pattern — where the CPA's single-jurisdiction lens misses structural exposure — is examined in why your CPA can't map your cross-border structure.

 The documentation gap